lastres0rt/UdacityProject-One/README.md

 ![Part of the Udacity Front-End Web Development Nanodegree](https://img.shields.io/badge/Udacity-Front--End%20Web%20Developer%20Nanodegree-02b3e4.svg)

-A portfolio site coded up with HTML and CSS for the Udacity Front-End Developer Nanodegree.
+A portfolio site coded up with HTML and CSS.

-The site is intended to demonstrate my skills with code slicing (taking an image and translating it into a website).
+The site shows off my skills with code slicing (taking an image and translating it into a website).
 It is also intended to show my understanding of CSS frameworks.

 ![Screenshot of Site](http://i.imgur.com/SkPGg5L.jpg)